-The decadent afternoon tea set at The Intercontinental’s Lobby Lounge embraces classic French patisseries with an Asian twist.
-We love the Matcha Green Tea Opera cake, served alongside old standbys such as Smoked Salmon sandwiches and the obligatory scones!
+The decadent afternoon tea set at The Intercontinental’s Lobby Lounge embraces classic Italian patisseries.
+We love the Mascarpone Vanilla Cream Eclair, served alongside savouries such as the Smoked Salmon, Parmesan Cream Cheese and Green Olive tartlet and the tapenade!
 Stick to tea or coffee, or finish your tea off with a glass of bubbly.

 When: Daily, 3pm-6pm

-Where: Lobby Lounge, The Intercontinental, 18 Salisbury Road, Tsim Sha Tsui, Kowloon, Hong Kong
+Where: Lobby Lounge, The Intercontinental, 70 Mody Road, Tsim Sha Tsui East, Kowloon, Hong Kong

 Aptly located on the 103rd floor of the Ritz Carlton, there’s no doubt that this afternoon tea exudes luxury.
-The afternoon tea changes constantly at Café 103 and, this month, we’re lucky enough to be graced with an earl grey chocolate theme (ends 30th of June!), featuring TWG Earl Grey Fortune ice cream.
+The signature afternoon tea set changes constantly at Café 103 – be sure to check its website for a look at what the current theme is!

 When: Daily, 3:30pm-5:30pm